adammmazli03/TCP1101-Assignment/PART2.md

 3. Player can enter instructions many times if they mispell
 4. Coordinates for Alien and Zombies
 5. Game instructions
-6. Game auto-save when player exit the game
+6. Game auto-save when player exit mid-game

 ## Contributions